MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 ======================

 All MicroUI image drawings are redirected to a set of Abstraction Layer APIs.
-All Abstraction Layer APIs are implemented by weak functions which call software algorithms.
+All Abstraction Layer APIs are implemented by weak functions, which call software algorithms.
-The BSP has the possibility to override this default behavior for each Abstraction Layer API independently.
+The BSP can override this default behavior for each Abstraction Layer API independently.
 Furthermore, the BSP can override an Abstraction Layer API for a specific MicroEJ format (for instance ``ARGB8888``) and call the software algorithms for all other formats.

 Destination Format